AC Installation In Las Vegas, NV

-Conventional Systems – Air Conditioning Installation Tips
+Conventional Systems – AC Installation Las Vegas

-The first step in completing your air conditioning installation process is to completely read through the manufacturers manual.
+The first step in completing your air conditioning service Las Vegas process is to completely read through the manufacturers manual.
 You will need to be trained and certified in handling the refrigerant or coolant or you will need to contract with someone to do this step.
 In addition if you are not an electrician it is always best to have a professional complete this step so you don’t end up wasting time and money later when the building is inspected.
 If you need to acquire any permits be sure to do so prior to starting the air conditioning installation.

 Make sure that you have all the necessary supplies before starting the project.
 This includes tools, the air conditioning unit itself, ducts and hangers and other equipment or supplies needed as per the manufacturers instructions and your own particular building.
 The next step is to locate the outdoor part of the unit on level ground, ideally in a shady spot, close to the home and at least three feet from an electric or gas meter as per building codes in your area.
 Have a concrete pad to position the unit on and fasten as required.
 A small hole is then drilled through the wall to allow electrical wires pipes from the internal to external units.